HudaAlshammari/Wejhuh/README.md

 ### User Stories :
-Log in .. and then see the home interface and discover the most important tourist cities in Saudi Arabia From the list of "historical monuments", discover the most important landmarks in Saudi Arabia In "My Trip" the user's favorite places and save them in order to visit In "Essentials" see the terms and conditions, public morals and culture in Saudi Arabia
+Log in .. and then see the home interface and discover the most important tourist cities in Saudi Arabia
+..
+From the list of "historical monuments" discover the most important landmarks in Saudi Arabia In "My Trip" the user's favorite places and save them in order to visit In "Essentials" see the terms and conditions, public morals and culture in Saudi Arabia